AZ Roving Notary Logo

 Choices to help decide what device?

-# of Participants: The larger the number of participants (signers, witnesses, observers, advisors, notary, etc.) the longer the knowledge based authentication, credential analysis and facial recognition takes.
+# of Participants: The larger the number of participants (signers, witnesses, observers, advisors, notary, etc.) the larger the chances for someone to fail their knowledge based authentication quiz, credential analysis or facial recognition.
 This process can take up to 10-15 minutes per signer if the signer has any difficulties with the process.
-So, based on the number of people in the session, we choose either to have Signix - with the KBA/CA process online at the time of signing, or Secured Signings - with the KBA/CA process prior to anyone logging into the system.

 # of Elements in the Document: If a large number of signing elements are present (i.e. text fields, check boxes, dates, initials, signatures, etc.) then we recommend that no matter which platform the notary is choosing that the Signer use a combination of the Smart Phone and the Laptop/Desktop Computer.